 |December||Edith Wharton||Ethan Frome||t.b.a.|

 |April||Yehuda Amichai||The Poetry of Yehuda Amichai (Rabbi Dr. Israel Zoberman, discussion moderator)||t.b.a.|

 |July||Thomas Hughes||Tom Brown’s School Days||t.b.a.|

 Time & Location

-Unless otherwise posted, Book Club meetings take place at noon on the final Thursday of each month in the Library Conference Room.
-Check the events tab of our Facebook or Google+ page for confirmed dates and times.
+Book Club meetings usually take place at noon during the final week of each month in the Library Conference Room.
+The day of the week depends on the availability and preference of readers.
+To request a day, send an e-mail message to Harold Henkel (email@example.com).
+Check the events tab on the Library Facebook Group for confirmed dates and times.
 Tea and refreshments are served, and participants are welcome to bring a lunch.

 Distance students and faculty welcome

 Distance students and faculty are invited to join discussions via Google Hangouts, Google’s free videoconferencing service.
 Here is the permanent link for all Library Hangout events: https://plus.google.com/hangouts/_/event/c0lnc83s5ok7tecuqdcnjg0mcno?authuser=0&eid=100028809078157626561&hl=en.